St. Mary Catholic High School

-St. Mary Catholic High School Brockville is the only Catholic high school in Brockville, Ontario.
-The school's current principal is Stephane Wilcox, with Christa Monds as the vice-principal.
+St. Mary Catholic High School Brockville is a Catholic high school in Brockville, Ontario.
+The school's current principal is Laura Mackler, with Stephanie Koekkoek as the vice-principal.
 The school has a gymnasium, library, large guidance and special education departments, five science classrooms, four English classrooms, a construction lab, music room and a stage/drama room.
 St. Mary also features a "cafitorium" (auditorium that is transformed into a cafeteria).
 The school day commences at 8:05 am and concludes at 2:08 pm.
 Unlike the local public schools, St. Mary only has four periods per day.